Nettech15/Daisy-Seed-7-Voice-VA-Synthesizer/README.txt

 Select "Daisy Seed Built In" as your MIDI Output device.
 If more than one Daisy Seed board is connected, it will appear as device "Daisy Seed Built In #X".
 Select its board number.
 The default patch loaded on startup is a PolySynth sound.
-Follow the instructions in "Params.txt" to select presets, modify parameters, and store new patches.
+Follow the instructions in "Daisy Seed Synth Parameters.txt" to select presets, modify parameters, and store new patches.

 Specifications: